gbenroscience/layit/README.md

 ### What's new?

-The best things come in small packages.
+The best things come in small packages... small packages as in, the changes here are not visible per se, but are implementation changes mostly.

 1. **_layit_**'s layout system now uses raw constraints instead of `VFL/EVFL`(Visual Format Language/Extended Visual Format Language).
 The former system was defining layout relationships using `VFL` and then feeding the `VFL` to the autolayout library.